UTFTymoteusz/aex3/README.md

 The organization of the build-related things might be a nightmare because this is my first public repository.

+Please keep in mind that this isn't complete, most likely.

 # Building
 At the moment the building of AEX/3 requires some things that I'm not sure if are complete enough to be released into the public.